nix-community/nixpkgs-update/README.md

   not need to have a real value.

-# Adding new dependencies / updating Cabal file
+# Development

+Setup a Cabal file (also run this when adding new dependencies):

 ```
 nix run nixpkgs.haskellPackages.hpack -c hpack && nix run nixpkgs.cabal2nix -c cabal2nix --hpack . > nixpkgs-update.nix
 ```

-# Development tips

-Source files are formatted with [Ormolu](https://github.com/tweag/ormolu).

-For incremental building, use nix-shell
+For incremental building, first make a Cabal file with the above command, then use nix-shell

 ```
+nix run nixpkgs.haskellPackages.hpack -c hpack && nix run nixpkgs.cabal2nix -c cabal2nix --hpack . > nixpkgs-update.nix
 nix-shell
 cabal new-repl
 ```